odaceo/lab-hello-world-fsharp/README.md

 dotnet new -l F# -t Console
 ```

-### Compiling the application for another operating system and architecture
+### Compiling the application for another operating system

-Reference a new runtime within the `project.json` file:
+Reference the macOS Sierra runtime in the `project.json` file:

 ``` json
   "runtimes": {